Appeal Rental Dispute Judgment Services in Dubai

 Consequences of Missing or Skipping the Appeal Hearing

-If the appellant does not attend the tele-litigation hearing, the appeal may be dismissed.
-The RDC will not rule in favour of the absent party, and failing to participate may result in the original judgement becoming final.
+If the appellant does not attend the tele-litigation hearing, the RDC may dismiss the appeal.
+The RDC will not rule in favour of the absent party, and non-participation may result in the original judgment becoming final.
+Reconsideration petitions are permitted only in limited and exceptional circumstances under RDC rules.

 What Happens After the Appeal Judgment Is Issued

-If the appeal judgment includes financial obligations, eviction orders or contractual directives, the successful party can go straight to the RDC's Execution Department to enforce the judgement.
+If the appeal judgment includes financial obligations, eviction orders or contractual directives, the successful party can proceed directly to the RDC's Execution Department to enforce the judgment.
 No new case is required.
+Execution procedures allow the recovery of sums owed, the enforcement of eviction and the fulfilment of contractual obligations in accordance with RDC rules.

 Frequently Asked Questions About Appeal Rental Disputes in Dubai